 Their black and yellow bands have a unique appearance, which helps them stand out from other species of wasps.

-Thread-waisted wasps can range in size from a quarter of an inch to two inches long, depending on the species.
+Thread-waisted wasps can range from a quarter of an inch to two inches long, depending on the species.

 These wasps build nests made of mud and saliva and can often be found hovering around their nests, searching for food.

-The main source of food for these wasps is other insects, such as spiders, moths, and flies.
+The main food source for these wasps is other insects, such as spiders, moths, and flies.

 Thread-waisted wasps are beneficial to have around as they help to keep the insect population in check, reducing the number of unwanted pests in your garden or home.
 We aren’t done with this list of the different types of wasps in California!